DataDog/integrations-core/redisdb/README.md

 ## Compatibility

-The RedisDB check is compatible with all major platforms.
+The Redis check is compatible with all major platforms.

 ## Data Collected
 ### Metrics